Israel received coffin of missing hostage handed over to Red Cross, prime minister's office says

 The effort to find bodies followed a warning from U.S. President Donald Trump that he would green-light Israel to resume the war if Hamas doesn't live up to its end of the deal and return all hostages' bodies, totaling 28.

+The Israeli military and Shin Bet security service, which received the remains, insisted that “Hamas is required to uphold the agreement and take the necessary steps to return all the deceased hostages.”

-In a statement earlier Friday, Hamas said some hostages’ remains were in tunnels or buildings that were later destroyed by Israel, and that heavy machinery is required to dig through rubble to retrieve them.
-It blamed Israel for the delay, saying it had not allowed any new bulldozers into the Gaza Strip.
+Hamas has said some hostages’ remains were in tunnels or buildings that were destroyed by Israel, and insisted heavy machinery is required to dig through rubble to retrieve them.
+The group blamed Israel for the delay, saying it had not allowed any new bulldozers into the Gaza Strip.

-Most heavy equipment in Gaza was destroyed during the war, leaving only a limited amount as Palestinians try to clear massive amounts of rubble across the territory.
+Most heavy equipment in Gaza was destroyed during the war triggered by the Oct.
+7, 2023 attacks in Israel, leaving only a limited amount as Palestinians try to clear massive amounts of rubble across the territory.

 On Friday, two bulldozers plowed up pits in the earth as Hamas searched for hostages' remains in Hamad City, a complex of apartment towers in the city of Khan Younis.
 Israeli forces repeatedly bombarded the towers during the war, toppling some, and troops conducted a weeklong raid there in March 2024, fighting militants.